ResourceChest/custom-gpts/README.md

 # Custom GPT List

-A curated list of custom GPTs for a variety of purposes and applications.
-(Requires ChatGPT Plus)
+A curated list of custom GPTs, separate from those in the GPT Store, is designed for ChatGPT Plus users seeking enhanced functionality.
+These GPTs uniquely utilize stored data and "actions," offering a more dynamic and effective experience than those in the GPT Store.

 ## Interactive Rating System